OpenSrcCM/CM-Plan-Site/app/bin/README.txt

       The Phoenix Project:
         A Novel about IT, DevOps, and Helping Your Business Win – January 10, 2013 by Gene Kim, Kevin Behr, and George Spafford

+teamTools

+   This directory contains links to all tools used by theteam this site is designed to support.
+The links are arranged by company-wide tools to organization tools.

+overview

+   Overview of the CM Plan Website.

+about

+   High level description on what this website is about including conventions used.

+plan-template

+   CM Plan documentation based on cmplan.html.
+This template is maintained to consider the latest appropriate Configuration Management concepts for the this site.

 server